org-arl/VirtualAcousticOcean.jl/README.md

 ### Connecting to the simulator

 Once the simulation is up and running, we can connect to the Virtual Acoustic Ocean and stream acoustic data from various nodes.
-For example, in the above simulation (with the Grogu UDP protocol), we will have the following UDP ports open once the simulator is running:
+For example, in the above simulation (with UASP), we will have the following UDP ports open once the simulator is running:
 - `9809` – command port for node 1 (single channel data)
 - `9810` – DAC data port for node 1 (single output channel)
 - `9819` – command port for node 2 (single channel data)